barnabym/nfttimeline/README.md

 October 2017 — CryptoKitties - Dapper Labs - https://ostachowski.com/about/what-is-crypto-art/history-of-crypto-art/

-August 2017 - Decentraland - sells land tokens? (not NFT nut where NFTs will be used subsequently)
+August 2017 - Decentraland - sells land tokens? (not NFT but where NFTs will be used subsequently)

-Loads of stuff WIP

 # 2018